mlinnen/my-keezer/readme.md

 ## Features
 This is a list of actual features the current code base supports.
 Eventually the goals listed above will turn into features here.
-* Control the keezer temperature given a temperature set point and the temperature sensor reading
 * Measure the temperature inside the keezer with two temperature sensors (one at the top and one at the bottom)
-* Turn on/off an LED when the compressor is on/off

 ### Current list of features
 * NONE - I am just getting started